 13. Project staff should participate in labor insurance, National Health Insurance, and voluntarily contribute to the labor pension fund in accordance with the law; the insurance premiums and pension contributions that the employer should bear are paid from the relevant funds of the hiring unit.

 14. The hiring of project staff should be carried out in accordance with these Guidelines.
-If any false information is found, in addition to not approving the related expenses listed, all funds should be recovered, and the matter should be handled in accordance with relevant laws and regulations.
+If any false information is found, in addition to not approving the related expenses listed, all expenses should be recovered, and the matter should be governed in accordance with relevant laws and regulations.

 15. The attendance control of project staff is managed and supervised by the project execution unit or project leader.
 The normal working hours of project staff should not exceed eight hours per day, and the weekly working hours should not exceed forty hours.
-However, Yuntech may adjust the daily working hours or adopt a shift system after mutual agreement, depending on business needs.
+However, YunTech may adjust the daily working hours or adopt a shift system after mutual agreement, depending on business needs.

-The overtime, overtime pay, and leave of project staff are handled in accordance with the Labor Standards Act, Labor Leave Regulations, Act of Gender Equality in Employment, and Yuntech's relevant regulations.
-When assigned to travel on business, they may apply for travel expenses in accordance with the equivalent position within Yuntech's staffing structure.
+The overtime, overtime pay, and leave of project staff are governed in accordance with the Labor Standards Act, Labor Leave Regulations, Act of Gender Equality in Employment, and YunTech's relevant regulations.
+When assigned to travel on business, they may apply for travel expenses in accordance with the equivalent position within YunTech's staffing structure.

-16. During the employment period, project staff may enjoy the following rights and benefits in accordance with Yuntech's relevant regulations:
+16. During the employment period, project staff may enjoy the following rights and benefits in accordance with YunYech's relevant regulations:

-(1) Apply for Yuntech's service certificate and on-campus vehicle pass.
+(1) Apply for YunYech's service certificate and on-campus vehicle pass.

 (2) Use of public facilities such as the library, Information Technology Services Center, swimming pool, and sports venues, according to the regulations of each unit.